Huang-Libo/Notebook/UNIX/The_AWK_Programming_Language/ch2_THE_AWK_LANGUAGE.md

 }
 ```

 - When a function is called with an argument like `$1`, which is just an **ordinary variable**, the function is given a *copy* of the value of the variable, so the function manipulates the copy, not the variable itself.
 This means that the function cannot affect the value of the variable outside the function.
-(The jargon is that such variables, called "scalars," are **passed "by value."**)
+(The **jargon** is that such variables, called "scalars(标量)," are **passed "by value."**)
 - **Arrays** are not copied, however, so it is possible for the function to alter array elements or create new ones.
 (This is called **passing "by reference."**)
 - The name of a function may not be used as a parameter.